These Cookie Butter and Chocolate Pinwheel Cookies are loaded with flavor and in an incredibly fun shape.

 Instructions

-Preheat oven at 350-degrees.
-Prepare a cookie sheet with parchment paper.
+Preheat oven at 350 degrees.
+Line baking sheet with parchment paper.

 Author: Beth Cato